GeomScale/volesti/examples/sb_sampling/README.md

     Available at: https://doi.org/10.1016/0166-218X(91)90006-7

 ## Original and Limping Variant
 The implemented Shake And Bake variant is Running SB because it performs significantly better than its counterparts Original and Limping.
-But, if one wants to test that out, here is the additional piece of code to be added in 'apply' function alongside some simple enum switch / branch logic.
+But, if one wants to test that out, here is the additional piece of code to be added in `apply` function alongside some simple enum switch / branch logic.
+Also, it is very important to use  `_v = GetDirection<Point>::apply(n, rng); ` (coressponds to Step 1. of Original and Limping SB from the paper ) instead of `Point v = get_direction(P,rng);` (corresponds to Step 1. for Running SB).

 ```bash
 NT beta;